 Jackie Wright is the president of Wright Enterprises, a full service public relations firm serving the corporate, non-profit and government sectors nationally and internationally.
 A seasoned media and public relations professional, Wright has 20 years of media experience, including more than a decade of award-winning journalism experience in radio, television a print and Internet communications.
-She is a graduate of the University of Georgia's Henry W. Grady School of Journalism, home of the prestigious George Foster Peabody Awards.
+She is a filmmaker and graduate of the University of Georgia's Henry W. Grady School of Journalism, home of the prestigious George Foster Peabody Awards.

 Prior to launching her own business, Wright served as Public Affairs Manager for CW Bay Area (a duopoly with CBS), where she was responsible for public and community relations; as Executive Director, Office of Public Engagement and Information, for the San Francisco Unified School District; and as Executive Director, San Francisco County, for the American Red Cross.